xlab-uiuc/AIOpsLab/README.md

 You can check the running status of the cluster using [k9s](https://k9scli.io/) or other cluster monitoring tools conveniently.

+To browse your logged `session_id` values in the W&B app as a table:

+1. Make sure you have W&B installed and configured.
+2. Run the following command to start the W&B server:
+    ```python
+    python3 clients/gpt.py --use_wandb
+    ```
+3. In the W&B web UI, open any run and click Tables → Add Query Panel.
+4. In the key field, type `runs.summary` and click `Run`, then you will see the results displayed in a table format.

 <h2 id="⚙️usage">⚙️ Usage</h2>

 AIOpsLab can be used in the following ways: